gvwilson/thirdbit/src/fiction/in-heck/index.md

 as the twins ran back into the square.

 Bluster bent over and put his elbows on his knees to catch his breath.
-"Some travelers just come off the road!"
+"Some travellers just come off the road!"
 Bravo panted.
 "An' the bots are fightin' with 'em!
 They got guns an' tech an' everythin'!"